abuseofnotation/abuseofnotation.github.io/_posts/microblog/misc/2024-01-20-battling-my-ego.md

 ---
-title: Battling my ego
+title: Wresling  my ego
 layout: microblog
 category: microblog
-tags: personal joke
+tags: personal joke haiku poerty
 ---

-Battling my ego.

-The stage is set.
+When wresling with my ego,

-I turn to it and say “It’s gonna hurt ME a lot more than it hurts YOU”.
+it’s gonna hurt me a lot more, than it hurts YOU.